 The program, which started in Winnipeg, Canada, with Jewish students has been expanded to become a national initiative that is inclusive of students from many backgrounds.
 It is the recipient of the 2004 Human Rights Award from the Nova Scotia Human Rights Commission “in recognition of (its) creative means of advancing and protecting human rights and working to address racism in our communities” and The Asper Foundation received the 2008 New Brunswick Pioneer of Human Rights Award from the New Brunswick Human Rights Commission which recognizes “human rights pioneers for their historic contributions to the protection and promotion of human rights in Canada.”

-The last component of the program is an evening graduation ceremony held to present a Memorandum for Personal Responsibility, written by Dr. Israel Asper, to each student.
+The last component of the program is a voluntary evening graduation ceremony held to present a Memorandum for Personal Responsibility, written by Dr. Israel Asper, to each student.
 The Memorandum aims to provide each student with a sense of the importance that they participated in the program and to remind them that they have a personal responsibility for the world community.
 The ceremony is a wonderful way to provide the students with closure to the formal part of the program as well as the sense that they are now beginning a new life of greater understanding and respect.

 The value of this program is reflected in the support it receives across the country by private and public foundations, organizations and individuals who understand its importance.
 Another measure of the program’s value is the fact that in Washington, DC, for several years, Congressman Tom Lantos (1928-2008), the only Holocaust survivor elected to the US Congress, met with and spoke to program participants about the importance of understanding and protecting human rights.